stefanpl/hooks-and-functional-components/README.md

 <h2 style="margin-top: 20rem;">A quick disclaimer: react strict mode and function components</h2>

-The function body of our function gets called twice in strict mode.
+The **function body of our function gets called twice in strict mode**.
 This is to "discover [**detecting unexpected effects**"](https://reactjs.org/docs/strict-mode.html#detecting-unexpected-side-effects) (cool, we know what that is now 😊).
 Also, from react 17 on, console methods are not called twice.

 ["… I certainly understand that the first time you discover this behavior, it's perplexing."](https://github.com/facebook/react/issues/20090#issuecomment-715926549)